 “One to watch” – Sustainable seawater farming goes global

-By Yanik Nyberg, Founder & CEO of Seawater Solutions
+By Yanik Nyberg, Seawater Solutions Founder & Director

 I started Seawater Solutions two years ago following stark warnings from the UN that we had 12 years to save the planet.
 We now have just a decade – will the 2020s be the decade we turned the tide, or continued to surf along into environmental catastrophe?